 Older women are more likely to naturally conceive twins than younger women.
 With our increasing age of mothers, and infertility treatments, “iatrogenic” or medically induced twins have become much more common.

-What are the complications that are likely to develop with multiple gestation?
+What are the complications that are likely to develop with a multiple gestation?

-Almost any complication of pregnancy is more common with multiples except macrosomia (large babies) or continuing after the due date.
+Almost any complication of pregnancy is more common with multiples except macrosomia (large babies) or a postdates pregnancy (pregnancy continuing after the due date).

 First of all, having two babies and twice the placental mass can be a physical stress on the mother.
 She is more likely to have aches and pains, swelling, and fatigue.
-The increased iron requirements make it more likely the mother will have anemia.
+The increased iron requirements to support more than one fetus make it more likely the mother will have anemia.

-A mother’s metabolism is affected by the placenta, and with multiples there is more placental mass, making gestational diabetes more common.
+The placenta affects the metabolism of the mother, and with multiples there is more placental mass, making gestational diabetes more common.

-What are the risks to the fetus growth and development?
+What are the risks to the fetus in a multiple pregnancy?

-Will multiple pregnancy affect the management of labor and delivery?
+Will a multiple pregnancy affect the management of labor and delivery?